 Although one can celebrate this anytime of the year, this day only adds to the reasons to celebrate!
 Making your own bracelets lends that unique and personal touch to your gift.
 For a change, you can actually display your creativity by making them at home.
 If you don't know how to make them, here's a look at some easy steps!

 - Embroidery Floss (in 2 or more colors of your choice)

 - Ruler for measurement

 Step 1: Choose embroidery floss in colors of your choice.
-I chose three colors.
 You may choose as many as you like.

-Step 6: Pick up the first - in my case the white one, and the second thread, i.e. the green thread.
-Hold the white thread on top of the green thread, and pull it out from below the green thread (as shown in the image above).
+Step 6: Start with the white thread and then the green one, holding the white thread on top of the green thread.
+Pass the white thread beneath the green one.
 Now pull it right up to the main knot, to make the first knot.
 You have to make two knots with each thread.